AresMUSH/aresmush/game/plugins/ooctime/help/en/ooctime.md

 ---
 # Time

 Ares will display all dates and times according to your local timezone.
 If you have a player handle, your timezone is managed in AresCentral.
-See `help handles`.
+See [Handles](/help/handles).
 Otherwise you can change it at any time using:

 `timezone <name>` - Sets your timezone.